JumaJuiceTime/CairnHack/adventures/conversions/falkrest-abbey.md

 ### 14 the Collapsed Sepulchre
 #### Opening the sarcophagus
-- If the ceiling falls, save DEX or take d8+d8 STR damage.
+- If the ceiling falls, save AGL or take d8+d8 STR damage.
 Damage is reduced to d6 if the ceiling is propped.

 #### Dawn omen
 - Bronze morningstar (d6), deals enhanced damage vs undead, charring their flesh.